sentrysoftware/snmp/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/sentrysoftware/snmp)
 ![License](https://img.shields.io/github/license/sentrysoftware/snmp)

-The SNMP Java client is a library that allows to execute commands using SNMP protocol in distant hosts.
+This project is a fork of the excellent [Westhawk's SNMP Library for Java](https://snmp.westhawk.co.uk/) ([see also](https://code.google.com/archive/p/snmp123)).

+The SNMP Java client is designed to interact with remote hosts implementing SNMP v1, v2c, or v3 and allows to execute SNMP requests, including `Get` and `GetNext` requests as well as `Walk` and `Table` functionalities that represent an enhancements over traditional SNMP `Get` and `GetNext` methods.

 See [Project Documentation](https://sentrysoftware.github.io/snmp/) and the [Javadoc](https://sentrysoftware.github.io/snmp/apidocs/) for more information on how to use this library in your code.